Zehntor/Comp2017---Yal2JVM/README.txt

-** EXECUTE: (indicate how to run your tool) java -jar yal2jvm.jar <input-file.yal>
+** EXECUTE: (indicate how to run your tool)

+To perform the compilation to Jasmin: java -jar yal2jvm.jar <input-file.yal>

-java -jar jasmin.jar input-file.j
+To compile the jasmin file to Java bytecodes: java -jar jasmin.jar <input-file.j>

-java input-file
+To execute the Java bytecodes: java <input-file>

 **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)
+The syntatic error analysis phase is performed by the javacc generated files.

 **SEMANTIC ANALYSIS: (Refer the possible semantic rules implemented by your tool.)